Elisamariani12/TransHI/README.md

  <small>*N.B.
 In this example the embeddings used for classification are created with 10% of the negatives using only the structure and the iteration is the first one.*</small>

 **TRAINING NEXT ITERATIONS - Instructions**

-The first parameter indicates the current iteration number.
+7. Training algorithm -next iterations - The first parameter indicates the current iteration number.
 The second parameter, "percentage_negatives_generated" should be set at 100 because in the iterations following the first one all the misclassified triples are to be used.
 All input files must reside in the same directory ("path_to_files"), "path_to_files", and these files include: relation2id.txt, entity2id.txt, train2id_Consistent_withAugmentation.txt, inconsistent_wrongly_classified.txt and the files of the embeddings created in the previous training.
 The parameter "note" used in the previous training has to be used as parameter "old_note".
 Instead, the parameter "note" should have another label to identify the new embeddings created.
   ```bash
   ./TransHI.exe -number_iteration 2 -percentage_negatives_generated 100 -input ~/path_to_files/ -output ~/path_to_files/ -old_note "_10_onlyS" -note "_10_onlyS_2iter"
    ```